Mpriour42/TP_NGS_Clownfish/Readme.md

   * A **principal component analysis** allows to visualize the separation between samples according to the skin color:
   ![ACP](images/ACP.PNG)

     It is interesting to note that the first component seems to separate individuals within a same skin color.
-This is probably due to our low sample size and genetic interindividual differences.
+This is probably due to our low sample size and genetic interindividual differences, as well as physiological conditions at the time of skin extraction.

   * **Manual annotation of top differentially expressed genes:**